Find professionals

 So where do you start?

 - Ask around.
-One of the best ways to suss out a decent builder to is hear the experience of others.
+One of the best ways to suss out a decent professional 0r designer or builder, to is hear the experience of others.
 Some builders may have great looking websites and have highly visibly advertising but in reality… their building quality and service may not be ideal

-Once you have a builder short list look a little deeper
+Once you have a short list look a little deeper

 Can you see examples of their work?
 Either on their website or directory pages.
 Is it recent or is it old?
 An old example may indicate they haven’t been in work.